oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-private-db-actions/load-private-db-actions.md

     ![Successful load after using the correct comma delimiter.](./images/successful-load-using-comma-delimiter.png " ")

-10. View the results by running this query:
+10. View the results.
+Run the following query:

     ```
     <copy>